 With that out of the way, here are some ways you can learn from your HRV values.

 The first thing to pay attention to is your own HRV baseline.
 That is, your typical HRV when you’re feeling as you feel on average.
 Your baseline is the starting point for your HRV explorations.
 You will get an understanding of your HRV baseline after using the Oura ring for a while, because Oura shows you both the nightly HRV value and the long-term HRV trend.

 After discovering your baseline, you’re ready to follow up how your lifestyle and health affect your HRV.
 If your HRV goes down, something might be burdening your body and/or mind.
 If your HRV goes up, something might be doing good for your body and/or mind.

-Remember to consult your physician especially if you don’t feel well, before increasing your training load significantly, or making major changes to your nutrition, particularly if you suffer from long-term illnesses.
+Before increasing your training load significantly or making major changes to your nutrition, remember to consult your physician – especially if you don’t feel well or if you suffer from long-term illnesses.

 The Oura app and Oura Cloud show you the previous nights’ HRV, indicating your current HRV status.
 You can also see your weekly and monthly HRV averages, which help you to create a bigger picture of your readiness in the long term.

 Below are some practical examples of how changes in HRV can be interpreted, both in the short and the long term.
 Bear in mind that you and your HRV are unique, so all the examples may not be applicable to your situation.

 Average heart rate variability and lowest resting heart rate before (Mon 28 – Wed 30), during (Thu 31 – Tue 05) and after (Wed 06 – Sat 09) illness